mentor-matching-online/design-system/index.md

 ## Styles

-Make your service look like the Civil Service LGBT+ Network brand with guides for applying layout, typography, colour and images.
+Make your service look like the Mentor Matching Online brand with guides for applying layout, typography, colour and images.

 ---